 - Broken equipment such as desks and chairs;

-- Lack of educational technologies such as computers;
+- Lack of communication technologies such as computers;

 - Unqualified teachers.